 To receive certification, the animals must be fed organic feed and raised without the use of antibiotics, growth hormones, or any synthetic substances.
 In addition, animals must have access to pasture and be allowed to engage in their natural behaviors.
 Slaughter and production must take place in a certified facility and the use of synthetic processing agents, sulfites, nitrates or nitrites is prohibited.
 Packaged and processed foods containing animal products may not be 100 percent organic unless specifically labeled.

-For detailed information on the USDA’s organic standards, visit the National Organic Program website or contact them by telephone at 202-720-3252.
+For detailed information on the USDA’s organic standards, visit the National Organic Program website.

 The Food Safety and Inspection Service (FSIS), a sister-organization to the USDA, currently allows processors to claim meat and poultry products are natural provided those products undergo minimal processing and contain no artificial flavors or colors, no chemical preservatives and no other synthetic ingredients.